ikappaki/scittlets/README.md

 ```

 #### Commands
-- `new [template] [--directory path]`
+- `new [template] [output-dir]`

-  Create a new app from the specified TEMPLATE.
+  Create a new app from the specified TEMPLATE to OUTPUT-DIR.
 If no template is provided, lists available templates.

-  Output directory defaults to the template's default directory but can be overridden with `--directory` (or `-d`).

 - `add <html> [scittlets..] [--list-scittlets]`